DoctorKarisma/Sunrise-AIO-Karisma/README.md

 ## Sunrise-AIO

-This is a community-maintained AIO build of Sunrise, combining the latest changes from the upstream repositories with additional features and improvements.
+This is a community-maintained all-in-one build of Sunrise, combining the latest changes from the upstream repositories with additional features and improvements.

 -------------------------------------------------